unm-campus-histories/spaces/docs/essays/sara-raynolds-hall.md

 {% include figure.html class="img-left" width="40%" caption="Early photos reveal brick construction hiding under stucco facade" src="images/SRH_side_facade.jpg" %}
 {% include figure.html class="img-left" width="40%" caption="Contractor EJ Marchant's winning bid for construction: a whopping $15,720" src="images/srh-ej_merchant_letter.jpg" %}
+Built in 1920, at a cost of $15, 720, Sara Raynolds Hall housed the Home Economics Department.
+Designed by Albuquerque’s first architect, Edward Buxton Christy (1860-1934) and professor Arno Leupold, it is one of a handful of buildings on campus to be on the National Register of Historical Places.
+Dedicated on Mother’s Day of 1920, the building was named after the mother of one of its biggest financial contributors, Joshua Raynolds, a local businessman.
+Try to find out more about who taught during the early years or what kinds of items or classes would have been inside.

 ### The Depression Years

-{% include figure.html class="img-left" width="40%" caption="Mesa Vista Hall in the 1950s" src="images/srh-wpa_letter.jpg" %}{% include figure.html class="img-left" width="40%" caption="Mesa Vista Hall in the 1950s" src="images/srh-wpa_approval.jpg" %}
+{% include figure.html class="img-left" width="40%" caption="Sara Raynolds Hall received federal funding for repairs as part of the Works Progress Administration budget of 1939" src="images/srh-wpa_letter.jpg" %}{% include figure.html class="img-left" width="40%" caption="Nearly $40,000 were allocated for plastering, interior decorating, heating and plumbing, and millwork" src="images/srh-wpa_approval.jpg" %}